 Canada: medical cannabis is essential • Canopy’s board transformation • Australia’s cannabis access review • & more…

-An excerpt from the February 21 edition of the Cannabis Wire Daily newsletter.
+An excerpt from recent editions of the Cannabis Wire Daily newsletter.

 Mexican lawmakers were racing to meet an April 30 deadline to legalize cannabis for adult use.
 And then coronavirus hit.

 US cannabis consumers and patients are asking questions like: will my local shop close?
 Will delivery be an option?
 Cannabis Wire is tracking cannabis regulators’ announcements.